-- Number of new recruits in your advocacy campaign.
+- The number of new recruits in your advocacy campaign.

-- Number of actions taken broken out by category (e.g., social media posts, petition signatures, calls to elected officials).
+- The number of actions taken broken out by category (e.g., social media posts, petition signatures, calls to elected officials).

 - Amount of local grassroots events held (and the number of attendees by region).